 ABOUT OUR PRODUCTS:

 CONTACT Air Land & Sea web site is our internet-based headquarters where we publish daily news and other interesting, related items.
 We also use Facebook, Twitter, Google+, Pinterest and YouTube as ’embassies’ where we engage our audience, inviting them back to our headquarters.
-This site attracts more than 200,000 page views by more than 40,000 unique visitors per month (average from 1 Jan to 1 Oct 2017).
+This site attracts more than 290,000 page views by more than 53,000 unique visitors per month (average January through July 2018).

 CONTACT Air Land & Sea newsletter is a free fortnightly email-based publication that draws attention to recent news stories.
 Its intent is to bring readers the best of the previous fortnight in a handy-reference format, linking back to the original story in our headquarters (web site) – and updating subsequent developments to older stories.
 The newsletter is sent to more than 10,000 registered email addresses.